willemneal/workspaces-js/packages/ava/README.md

     });
     ```

-   `workspace.test` is added to `near-workspaces` by `near-workspaces-ava`, and is
+   `workspace.test` is added to `near-willem-workspaces` by `near-willem-workspaces-ava`, and is
    shorthand for:

     ```ts
     import avaTest from 'ava';
-    import {Workspace} from 'near-workspaces';
+    import {Workspace} from 'near-willem-workspaces';
-    // Alternatively, you can import Workspace and ava both from near-workspaces-ava:
+    // Alternatively, you can import Workspace and ava both from near-willem-workspaces-ava:
-    // import {ava as avaTest, Workspace} from 'near-workspaces-ava';
+    // import {ava as avaTest, Workspace} from 'near-willem-workspaces-ava';

     const workspace = Workspace.init(…);